Some investments, available exclusively to accredited investors, offer the potential for both portfolio diversification and growth.

 How to Become an Accredited Investor

-- Have a minimum net worth of $1 million, excluding the value of your house.
+- Possess a net worth of at least $1 million, excluding your home’s value.

 Accredited Investor Opportunities